Crystalline color superconductors: Astrophysics

-Assuming that deconfined matter is present, it should be in a color superconducting phase, because its critical temperature (in weak coupling) is given by $T_{c} \simeq 0.57 \Delta$, and, as we have seen in the previous chapters we expect that $\Delta\sim 5 \div100$ MeV.
-Lower values of the gap parameter, of the order of the keV up to few MeV, are realized in the spin-1 sinlge flavor pairing phase \cite{Alford:2002rz, Alford:1997zt, Buballa:2002wy, Schafer:2000tw, Schmitt:2004et, Schmitt:2002sc}.
-In any case, for the greatest part of the compact star lifetime, the temperature is much lower than this critical temperature and the color superconducting state is thermodynamically favored.

-The presence of color superconducting phases in the interior of the CSOs can be probed by a number of astrophysical observables linked to the microscopic internal properties.
-Unfortunately, the available observational data do not allow us to infer in a unique way the internal structures of CSOs, but the investigation of the astrophysical signatures can help to pave the path connecting theoretical models to real observations.
-Searching for ``the smoking gun'' of deconfined matter is a hard task that should take into account several results about mass-radius relations, equations of state, thermodynamic observables, $r$-modes, glitches and magnetic fields.
-In the following we will present a brief state-of-the-art of some astrophysical implications of color superconductivity and in particular, of a crystalline color superconducting core.
+Besides the stellar mass, the presence of deconfined quark matter in the interior of a CSO can be probed by a number of astrophysical observables linked to the microscopic properties of CSC matter.
+In particular, the mass-radius relation, various transport properties, the $r$-mode evolution, glitches and very strong magnetic fields are under scrutiny for ruling in or out CSC matter.
+Unfortunately, the available observational data do not allow us to infer in a unique way the internal structures of CSOs, but the investigation of the astrophysical signatures can help to pave the path connecting theoretical models to astronomical observations.
+In the following we shall present a brief state-of-the-art of some astrophysical implications related to the presence of CCSC matter in CSOs.

-\subsection{Gravitational Waves}
+\subsection{Gravitational waves}